Neorealism (international relations): Criticism

 Neorealism has been criticized from various directions.
 Other major paradigms of international relations scholarship, such as liberal and constructivist approaches have criticized neorealist scholarship in terms of theory and empirics.
 Within realism, classical realists and neoclassical realists have also challenged some aspects of neorealism.

 Among the issues that neorealism has been criticized over is the neglect of domestic politics, race, gains from trade, the pacifying effects of institutions, and the relevance of regime type for foreign policy behavior.

-David Strang argues that neorealist prediction fail to account for transformations in sovereignty over time and across regions.
-These transformations in sovereignty have had implications for cooperation and competition, as polities that were recognized as sovereign have seen considerable greater stability.
+David Strang argues that neorealist predictions fail to account for transformations in sovereignty over time and across regions.
+These transformations in sovereignty have had implications for cooperation and competition, as polities that were recognized as sovereign have seen considerably greater stability.

 In response to criticisms that neorealism lacks relevance for contemporary international policy and does a poor job explaining the foreign policy behavior of major powers, Charles Glaser wrote in 2003, "this is neither surprising nor a serious problem, because scholars who use a realist lens to understand international politics can, and have, without inconsistency or contradiction also employed other theories to understand issues that fall outside realism's central focus."